studio24/wordpress-multi-env-config/README.md

                You can also use a wildcard * to indicate all sub-domains at a domain, which is useful when using WordPress Multisite.
 If you use wildcards, set the domain should to a single string, not an array. path    => If WordPress is installed to a sub-folder set it here. ssl     => Whether SSL should be used on this domain.
+If set, this also sets FORCE_SSL_ADMIN to true.
 ```

 Example usage: